kanigeruge/gamestudy-postcovid/README.md

 Replication code and synthetic data for:
 Egami, H. et al. (2026).
 Causal effect of video gaming on mental well-being in Post-COVID Japan.
 [Journal name].
 [DOI or link]

+## Overview
+This repository contains the code and a synthetic dataset to support verification of the analytic code and transparency.
+The synthetic dataset was generated using the SDV (Synthetic Data Vault) Python library.

 ## Repository structure
 ```
 .